Listed measurements: 5-foot-11 ⅝, 183 pounds.

-2022-23 year, eligibility: A sophomore, Tucker has all four seasons of eligibility remaining.
+2022-23 year, eligibility: A sophomore, Bryan has all four years of his eligibility remaining after appearing in only the Georgia Tech rout last season.

 CAREER TO DATE